AngryMonkeysManagingInADigitalWorld/ISQA3420/UseCases.md

 Corporate Developer: To maintain the code as outlined in the project requirements

 Project Owner: To coordinate the development efforts for the project requirements

+Pre-conditions:

+Proper code has been received from the repository

+Clear requirements have been provided for the project

+Main Success Scenario: Corporate developer correctly develops the project requirements, modify the code without any issues, and maintain the proper version in the repository

+Failed End Conditions: Corporate developer cannot modify the code as required, and cannot resolve issues while developing the code

+Trigger: Corporate developer receives the finalized project requirements